Global progressive policing

 Disability hate crime has increased significantly in recent years, with autistic people and those with learning disabilities often targeted; Dr Mark Brookes, Advocacy Lead at support and campaign group Dimensions UK, outlines some of the work the organisation is already doing with policing to improve the response to disability hate crime, and the resources and training opportunities available that could help police to tackle such crimes and provide better support to victims.

-If your organisation has a corporate subscription please REGISTER a FREE account with your organisation email address for full subscriber access.
+If your organisation has a corporate subscription please register a FREE account with your organisation email address for full subscriber access.

 Premium Subscription (Annual)